be there for… your students

 supporting your students so they can shine

-As educators it is our responsibility to support our students so they can achieve their goals.
-This often looks like academic assistance to ensure students are successful in the classroom.
+As educators, we support our students so they can achieve their goals.
+This often involves academic assistance that helps students be successful with learning.

-But if a student is experiencing mental health difficulties, support other than academic is needed.
-This may mean educating ourselves about the warning signs to look out for, making adjustments to our teaching, or being prepared to approach students with resources.
+But what happens when the reason a student is struggling has more to do with mental health issues than academic issues?
+There are several things you can do to help, such as educating yourself about the warning signs to look out for, making adjustments to your teaching, or being prepared to approach students with helpful resources.

 some helpful strategies